Siege of Diu (1538): Aftermath

 This cannon was ordered to be made in Egypt in the cause of God in 937 H by Sultan Sulaiman, son of Salim Khan, the king of Arabia and Ajam, may he be victorious, in order to subdue the enemies of the state and of the faith, the cursed Portuguese, the infidels who wish to enter India.
 It is cast by Muhammad, son of Hamza.

 Suleiman Pasha intended to launch a second expedition against the Portuguese in Diu, but this did not happen.

 Turkish and Indian historians pass over the 1538 siege in very summary ways and attributed its outcome to the failure of the Gujaratis to provide the Turks with adequate supplies.
 Firishta and Sikandar, author of the Mirat-i-Sikandari, a history dedicated to Gujarat, both omitted the failed siege on Diu in their works, just as they similarly omitted the great Portuguese victory at Diu in 1509 against a combined Gujarati, Egyptian and Malabar fleet, though they mentioned the much smaller Battle of Chaul of 1508 where the Portuguese were defeated.

 In 1540, the Portuguese sent a retaliatory expedition to Suez with a fleet of 72 ships, sacking Suakin, Kusayr, and spreading panic in Egypt.
 In 1546, the Ottoman established a new naval base in Basra, thus threatening the Portuguese in Hormuz.
 The Ottomans would suffer a strong naval defeat against the Portuguese in the Persian Gulf in 1554 at the Battle of the Gulf of Oman.
 Further conflict between the Ottomans and the Portuguese would lead to the Ottoman embassy to Aceh in 1565.

+The siege of Diu was one of the most significant achievements of the Portuguese in the East.
+The Portuguese ability to maintain a naval supply line open ensured the capacity to resist the siege.
+In March 1539, peace was signed with Gujarat.
 Portugal would remain in possession of the Diu enclave until Operation Vijay in 1961.